 Frequently Asked Questions

-The MATA degree program will allow students to spend time studying at both The Fletcher School and the College of Europe (Bruges, Belgium or Natolin, Poland), as well as complete a high-level internship.
+The MATA degree program will allow students to spend time studying at both Fletcher and the College of Europe (Bruges, Belgium or Natolin, Poland), as well as complete a high-level internship.
 The degree will be jointly awarded by both institutions.
 Graduates will be alumni of both schools.

 Graduates of this joint degree program will receive a Master of Arts in Transatlantic Affairs (MATA).